-The Project will be implemented by First Look Solutions S.A. as the Project Company (registered in Romania) for development, construction and operation of the Project, with Low Carbon (registered in the UK) and Rezolv Energy (registered in CZ) contribute to the Project development, finance, construction and operation, as Project Sponsors/Project Owners.
+The Project will be implemented by First Look Solutions S.A. as the Project Company (registered in Romania) for development, construction and operation of the Project, with Low Carbon and Rezolv Energy contribute to the Project development, finance, construction and operation, as Project Sponsors/Project Owners (both registered in UK).